Gama11/haxe-evolution/proposals/0000-explicit-monomorphs.md

 ];
 ```

-Even worse, by doing this, the writer can lose information if not careful - normally Haxe would infer the function type as `(a:Int, b:Int) -> Int`, including argument names.
-If these have to be spelled out explicitly as well, the example becomes even more verbose.
+Even worse, if not careful, information can be lost this way.
+Normally Haxe would infer the function type as `(a:Int, b:Int) -> Int`, including argument names.
+But if these are spelled out explicitly as well, the example becomes even more verbose.

 Contrast this with the much more readable `_` syntax: